Crispy, crunchy Kohlrabi, fresh grapefruit and baked feta combine in this recipe to make a perfect light summer salad lunch.

 Kohlrabi - The Star Of This Healthy Summer Salad

 This recipe shines a spotlight on Kohlrabi, an underrated vegetable in my opinion.

 It is a member of the cabbage family and not the turnip family as its common name - german turnip - may suggest.

 All parts of the Kohlrabi can be eaten, cooked or raw.
 However, in this recipe, we will be using the bulbous part only.
 So why not save the leaves for a stir fry?

 Kohlrabi is used as an ingredient in many parts of the world.
 For instance, in my home city of Calcutta, India, kohlrabi is a common vegetable known as Olkopi.
 Now living here in UK, I was pleasantly surprised to find it here, and even more surprised to learn that it has been grown in Europe since the 16th century.

 If you haven't tried kohlrabi yet, this is your chance.
 Take a trip to your nearest farmers market and give this recipe a go.
 I am sure you will become a kohlrabi lover.
-I used to be a very fussy vegetable eater and never tried it in India but this recipe has converted me.
+I was a very fussy vegetable eater and never tried it in India, but this recipe has converted me.

-This healthy summer salad is very easy to make.
+This healthy summer salad is straightforward to make.
 Baking the feta is the only cooking you need to do.

 Kohlrabi, Grapefruit and baked Feta Salad